This article was updated on July 21, 2025 with updated information

 Dread is a dark web forum that was designed to mimic the look of the legitimate forum website Reddit.
 After its creation in 2018, this dark web forum now sees over hundreds of posts per day currently.
 This forum was essentially created to host many sub-communities to help threat actors connect and find the information they want more quickly.
 The majority of the illicit information shared on Dread is in relation to data leaks and selling data freely.

 FreeHacks is a Russian based dark web forum that started around 2014.
 This Russian cybercrime forum is one of the largest hacking communities in the world.
 It has a constantly expanding expertise database covering hacking methods and tools for everything from carding to DDoS attacks.
 The members of this community have the primary goal of providing a key resource for Russian hacking methods to maximize efficiency.
-They also require a strict joining process that can test the skills and proficiency of potential members, so it is designed for the hacking elites.
+They also require a strict joining process that can test the skills and proficiency of potential members.

 Best Practices for Dark Web Forum Monitoring